 We are also required to obtain an internet publishing license from SARFT in order to publish online games through the mobile networks.
 As of the date of this annual report, we have yet to obtain an internet publishing license, and are in the process of preparing the application documents.
 Each mobile game is also required to be approved by SARFT prior to the commencement of its operations in China.
-As of the date of this annual report, we have obtained an approval from the SARFT for one game, and we are still in the process of applying with the SARFT for the approvals of the remaining games.
+As of the date of this annual report, we have obtained approvals from the SARFT for five games, and we are still in the process of applying with the SARFT for the approvals of the remaining games.
 In the event of any failure to meet the above-mentioned requirements, we may no longer be able to offer games on our platform, which would have a material adverse effect on our business and results of operations.
 All domestic online games must be filed with the MOC within 30 days after operation, and all imported online games must be approved by the MOC.
-As of March 31, 2015, three of the 20 online games we offered had completed the filing with the MOC.
+As of March 31, 2016, 14 of the 31 online games we offered had completed the filing with the MOC.
 If we fail to complete, obtain or maintain any of the required licenses or approvals or make the necessary filings, we may be subject to various penalties, such as confiscation of the net revenues that were generated through online games, the imposition of fines and the discontinuation or restriction of our operations of online games.

 Considerable uncertainties exist regarding the interpretation and implementation of existing and future laws and regulations governing our business activities.
 Although we do not believe our video sharing function in the user groups requires an internet audio/video program transmission license because such function does not constitute an internet audio/video program service under the Internet Audio/Video Program Services Categories (Provisional), or the Provisional Categories, issued by SARFT, in March 2015, we were warned and penalized with a fine of RMB30,000 (US\$4,800) by the Beijing Administrative Enforcement General Team on Culture Market for failing to obtain an internet audio/video program transmission license for certain video (containing forbidden contents) sharing activities conducted by our users in certain groups.
 In addition, certain users circulated comics containing forbidden contents in certain user groups, as a result of which we were penalized with a fine of RMB30,000 (US\$4,800) in March 2015 by the Beijing Administrative Enforcement General Team on Culture Market for unauthorized operation of comic and animation products.
-Accordingly, we will apply for an internet audio/video program transmission license, and will apply to expand the scope of our internet culture operation license to cover the operation of comic and animation products.
+Accordingly, we will apply for an internet audio/video program transmission license, and we have received the approval to expand the scope of our internet culture operation license to cover the operation of comic and animation products.
 We cannot assure you that we will not be found in violation of any future laws and regulations or any of the laws and regulations currently in effect due to changes in the relevant authorities' interpretation of these laws and regulations.
-If we fail to complete, obtain or maintain any of the required licenses or approvals or make the necessary filings, we may be subject to various penalties, such as confiscation of the net revenues that were generated through the unlicensed internet or mobile activities, the imposition of fines and the discontinuation or restriction of our operations.
-Any such penalties may disrupt our business operations and materially and ad
+If we fail to complete, obtain or maintain any of the required licenses or approvals or make the necessary filings, we may be subject to various penalties, such as confiscation of our operations.
+Any such penalties may disrupt our business operations and materially and adversely affect our business, financial condition and results of operations.